vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

-# Custom Drift Synchronizatino Example
+# Custom Drift Synchronization Example

 This project showcases two things:
-- How you can easily sync your data (one-user data) across devices that are store using drift db.
+- How can you easily sync your data (one-user data) across devices that are stored using Drift DB?
-- Showcase of synchronization of applowy editor content across devices with handling of merge conflicts using appflowy_editor_sync_plugin
+- Showcase of synchronization of appflowy editor content across devices with handling of merge conflicts using appflowy_editor_sync_plugin

+## Demo

+Example how this works in the browser:

+**Notes:**
+The demo is slightly longer because it is a live demonstration and involves turning the Wi-Fi on and off.
+This same demo functions well on all other Flutter platforms and Wear OS if properly configured.

 ## The synchronization is achieved by:
 ### Client
-- Anotation drift cases and providing special variables
+- Annotation drift cases and providing special variables

 ```dart
 @customSync // 1.
 Add customSync annotation